Final FInal Logo Transparency

 ABOUT ME

-Hi, I’m Alix, a DONA-trained birth doula, (soon to be) certified lactation counselor, and most importantly, a mama!
+Hi, I’m Alix, a DONA-trained birth doula, certified lactation counselor, and most importantly, a mama!

 I decided to hire a doula after discovering that doula-supported births are linked to lower rates of cesarean delivery, fewer complications, reduced postpartum depression, and significantly better breastfeeding outcomes.
 What I didn’t expect was how much emotional support and calm my doula would bring.
 She became my go-to for every question, fear, and late-night text.
 (And trust me, there were many!)

-Thanks to her guidance, I labored at home for nearly 18 hours before heading to the hospital.
-She was there through every contraction, every curveball, and every push, holding space and advocating for me the entire time.
+Thanks to her guidance, I labored at home with my husband for nearly 18 hours before heading to the hospital.
+Once we called our doula, she was there through every contraction, every curveball, and every push, holding space and advocating for me the entire time.
 Three days later, I left the hospital with my daughter in my arms and a whole new chapter unfolding before me.

 But, the postpartum period brought new challenges, especially with breastfeeding.
 I struggled more than I ever imagined I would and often found myself wishing that the same trusted support I had during pregnancy and delivery could have continued into this next phase.
 That experience planted a seed: I knew that when I became a doula myself, I had to become a lactation counselor too.

-Now, as a birth doula and soon to be lactation counselor, I’m here to walk with you through one of the most transformational seasons of your life, from pregnancy to postpartum and every tender moment in between.
+Now, as a birth doula and lactation counselor, I’m here to walk with you through one of the most transformational seasons of your life, from pregnancy to postpartum and every tender moment in between.
 It’s a true honor to support and empower women during this sacred time.

 Every mother’s journey is uniquely beautiful, and it’s my mission to help you begin yours with confidence, calm, and connection.